nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ## Upcoming Changes

 ### Actions Renamed As Buttons

-Actions menu in Designer will be renamed as `buttons`, and the related options will be renamed as following:
+Actions menu in Designer has been renamed as `Buttons`, and the related options as follows:
-- `Operation Action` becomes `Button`.
-Choose this option to create a button using configuration only.
+- `Operation Action` becomes `Button`: Choose this option to create a button using configuration only.
-- `Action` becomes `Custom Button`.
-Choose this to create your own button element using code for extensive capabilities.
+- `Action` becomes `Custom Button`: Choose it to create your own button element using code for extensive capabilities.

-Icons will change too in order to reflect the options more clearly.
+Icons changed too to reflect the options more clearly.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/studio-updates-2019-07/button-creation-plus-button